bvn-architecture/BVN_Office_Staging/README.md

 ![Missing Image](doc_images/dateColumnCells.png)

+# ADD THE KEY TO THE JAVASCRIPT FILE

 ### Entering the times

+Now that the spreadsheet has been set up, the actual times need to be entered into the spreadsheet's grid.

 1. Due to the large variance in the possible source data you could have for this step, you'll mostly have to figure it out on your own.
 Somehow, you'll need to find out when each stage of construction occurs for each location.
 For example, you may know that the bathrooms will be in the previous state from the 11th of October until the 5th of November, they'll be under construction from then until the 1st of December, and that from then on they'll be in the proposed state.